Solo5/solo5/README.md

 tutorials](https://mirage.io/wiki/hello-world).
 Run the application
 with:

-    make kvm
+    make run

-When you are satisfied with the Mirage application exit KVM/QEMU running Solo5 in the terminal with `C-a x`.
+When you are satisfied with the Mirage application, exit ukvm running Solo5 in the terminal with `C-c`.
 Even if you exit these terminals (`C-d`), the container will continue to run until you kill it (in the host) with:

-    sudo docker kill solo5-mirage
+    sudo docker kill solo5-mirage-ukvm

 Building and running yourself